protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 In the `useEffect` callback, we replaced the stubbed ID array with the call to `getAllTokenIds` function, which executed `GetAllTokenIds.cdc` and returned an array of existing token IDs.
-We then call `setTokenIds` to set `allTokenIds` to the array.
+We then call `setAllTokenIds` to set `allTokenIds` to the array.
 This is used to fill up the `<option>` element with the IDs and act as the UI guard to make sure users can only choose the available tokens to query.